Skip to content

 Impaired Driver Program (IDP)

 If your license or privilege to drive in New York State is suspended or revoked for an alcohol or drug-related driving conviction, you may be eligible for a conditional driver’s license or full restoration of your driving privileges if you participate in New York State’s Impaired Driver Program (IDP).
-To enroll in the Impaired Driver Program you must bring your driver’s license or proof of identity with payment of $75 to any New York State Department of Motor Vehicle.
-An additional fee of $233 is required to attend the program at Genesee Community College. *All fees subject to change.

 As a IDP participant, you must attend all seven weekly classroom sessions for a total of sixteen hours.
 Class participants must report to class on time and are expected to participate actively in the program, including completion of assignments.
-If a student misses the class they must contact the Director or Coordinator of the program to make-up this class.
+If a student misses class, they must contact the Director or Coordinator of the program to make-up this class.
 Failure to complete all phases (including evaluation/treatment, if required) of the program will result in loss of your conditional license.
 The original suspension or revocation will then be fully reinstated.